War Office Subsidy Scheme: Subsidy trials before WW1

-The subsidy scheme was proposed in 1902 by Captain Cecil Battine and Arthur Stanley(chairman of the RAC), Nothing happened regarding this proposal, though it did galvanise the German authorities to create their own system.
+The subsidy scheme was proposed in 1902 by Captain Cecil Battine and Arthur Stanley (chairman of the RAC), Nothing happened regarding this proposal, though it did galvanise the German authorities to create their own system.
 When the scheme was announced in the UK in January 1907, the offer of £2 per year per vehicle was in stark contrast to the German £200 initial subsidy and £50 per year for 5 years.
 The UK terms were revised in 1911, with a £12 subsidy for initial purchase, and £15 per year for two years, subject to 6 monthly inspections.
 To be approved British vehicles had to meet a very detailed specification published in 1912.
 The fact the subsidy vehicles has a slightly more expensive specification than civilian ones, and had to be subject to 6-monthly inspections, meant the value of the subsidy was fairly marginal.

 First subsidy trial, 1912.
-Leyland Motors gained subsidy certificates for both class A (3 ton) and class B (30cwt).
+Leyland Motors gained subsidy certificates for both class A (3 ton) and class B (30 cwt).

 Second trial, January 1913 (originally scheduled for March it was brought forward as all vehicles were ready).
 Subsidy certificates were awarded to class A vehicles by J. and E. Hall Ltd (Hallford trademark), and J. I. Thornycroft & Co Ltd.

 Third trial, October 1913.
 A Dorman engine was entered for evaluation (the Lacre chassis in which it was installed not being assessed) and was awarded a subsidy certificate.
 Subsidy certificates were awarded to Clayton & Company Ltd (Karrier trademark) class A, Walker Brothers of Wigan (Pagefield trademark) class A, and Wolseley Tool and Motor Car Company, class A and class B.

 Fourth Trial - May 1914.
 Certificates were awarded to Commercial Cars Ltd (trademark Commer) class A, Dennis Brothers (subject to engine changes) class A, and Leyland Motors Ltd class A. The granting of a certificate to one further entrant was still under consideration - almost certainly the Maudslay.

 A fifth trial was planned for October 1914, but by then WW1 had started, so the trial was cancelled.

 Vehicles in the subsidy scheme gave an initial supply of vehicles for the war effort, but far greater numbers were impressed by the military authorities.
 The manufacturers who had been granted subsidy certificates (and engine manufacturers who gained certificates) had a particular advantage when more vehicles were required.
-In the case of Dorman, this included the adoption of the engines in the War Department Light Railway tractors built in large numbers by The Motor Rail & Tramcar Co Ltd. The Tylor engine, used in the Karrier Class A truck and hence subsidy certified, was also used in AEC Y Type WW1 trucks, even though AEC up until that time had an arrangement with Daimler to use their engines.
+In the case of Dorman, this included the adoption of the engines in the War Department Light Railway tractors built in large numbers by The Motor Rail & Tramcar Co.
+The Tylor engine, used in the Karrier Class A truck and hence subsidy certified, was also used in AEC Y Type WW1 trucks, even though AEC up until that time had an arrangement with Daimler to use their engines.
 For the British Forces alone a total of 440,000 lorries were produced during the course of the war.